 ii.
 This must have been a vivid and entertaining presentation.
 We can be certain that every eye was on Zedekiah when he used the horns of iron to powerfully illustrate the point.
 It was certainly persuasive to have 400 prophets speak in agreement on one issue.
 No matter how powerful and persuasive the presentation, their message was unfaithful.

 5. (12-15) The prophecy of Micaiah, the faithful prophet.

 a.
-As the Lord lives, whatever my God says, that I will speak: The assistants of King Ahab tried to persuade Micaiah to speak in agreement with the 400 other prophets.
+As the LORD lives, whatever my God says, that I will speak: The assistant of King Ahab tried to persuade Micaiah to speak in agreement with the 400 other prophets.
 Micaiah assured him that he would simply repeat what God said to him.

 ii.
 “This might have daunted the good prophet, but that he had lately seen the Lord sitting upon His throne with all the host of heaven standing by Him, and hence he so boldly looked in the face these two kings in their majesty; for he beheld them as so many mice.”
 (Trapp)